Article: KB-11060

 Answer/Solution

-Motor overload logic is used to protect motor and VFDs from overcurrent or short circuit situations.
+Motor overload logic is used to logically stop motors and VFDs when an overload condition is detected.
 However, due to the requirements of the software logic and the hardware involved, motor overloads can be falsely reported by the controls.
 This article will go over what is used for the hardware and how the logic determines an overload condition.

-An overload is registered by the controls if the output is activated but the corresponding auxiliary input is not detected within a certain amount of time (typically 1-2 seconds).
+An overload alarm is triggered in the controls if the output is activated for the contactor but the corresponding auxiliary input is not detected within a certain amount of time (typically 1-2 seconds).
 With the schematic below, this would mean that the output MTR10190 has been activated and the controls expects to see the input M10190 activated.
 If the input is not detected, an overload alarm is shown and the output is deactivated.

 Troubleshooting a Motor Overload